tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 ![](images/startCenter_firstrun.png)

-The Start Center itself is split across three sections&mdash;quick links to the LiveCode pages on various social media sites; a collection of quick link buttons, which take you to various helps and guides; and a list of your most recently opened stacks.
+The Start Center itself is split across three sections&mdash;quick links to the pages on various social media sites; a collection of quick link buttons, which take you to various helps and guides; and a list of your most recently opened stacks.